shrutisawant6/foliageAI/README.md

 With tracking tree coverage and greenery changes, we'll soon be living in lush, eco-friendly paradises.
 Who knew saving the planet could also save money and make you feel good?
 Let's make the future greener, healthier, and a lot more fun—one tree at a time!

+**How does it work:**
+- By using Near-Infrared and Red images(satellite images) of any city or town, we can calculate the Normalized Difference Vegetation Index (NDVI), a value that indicates the level of greenery in the area.
+This helps assess whether the city requires improvements in vegetation.
+- The system can be further developed to track NDVI values over time for each location, allowing comparisons with newer data to detect any decline and identify areas that need attention.

 **Demo:** https://shrutisawant6.github.io/foliageAI